Convenient Bus & Boat Sightseeing in Budapest

 The city’s New Main Street (partly pedestrian) begins here with charming squares, ample cafes, bistros and beautiful architecture.

-Landmarks: the graceful, white buidling of the Hungarian National Museum is close by on Múzeum körút should you want to immerse yourself in the history of the country.
+Landmarks: the graceful, white building of the Hungarian National Museum is close by on Múzeum körút should you want to immerse yourself in the history of the country.

 Egyetem tér is a favourite place of mine with the charming and quaint baroque University Church.
-Cafe Alibi is recommended for a late breakfast, lunch or excellent coffee.
+There’s a Starbucks (in the place of the charming Cafe Alibi that sadly closed in February 2016) if you love overpriced, bad coffee and cakes.

-Central Coffee House, just a few steps from Egyetem Sqr. on Károlyi Street is a fine example of Budapest’s historic cafes (coffee and cakes are much better elsewhere: the before mentioned Alibi or in one of the two specialty/3rd wave cafes on Múzeum krt: Budapest Baristas or Fekete Espresso & Brew Bar
+Central Coffee House, just a few steps from Egyetem Sqr. on Károlyi Street is a fine example of Budapest’s historic cafes (coffee and cakes are much better elsewhere though: try one of the two specialty/3rd wave cafes on Múzeum krt: Budapest Baristas or Fekete Espresso & Brew Bar.

 20. Stop – Király Street